 - Begin on all fours and place one hand on the back of your head.

-- Keeping your core braced and with minimal movement in the lower back.
-Rotate your upper back downwards.
+- Keep your core braced and with minimal movement in the lower back.
+Rotate you’re upper back downwards.

 - Bring the elbow of your elevated arm down towards the elbow of your bracing arm.